24f3004310/tds-bootcamp/Day-2.md

 - [x] I know the difference between `export VAR=value` (available to child processes) and just `VAR=value` (shell-local)

 --- After Day-2 ---
-I learned these things as well, apart from the checklist ...
+I learned exit codes as well, apart from the checklist.
 ---

 --- Feedback (Suggestions for the TDS Team) ---
-This is my feedback ...
+The explanations were good and helped me understand so many things.
 ---

 ---